jagennath-hari/SpatialFusion-LM/README.md

 I welcome pull requests and suggestions!
 If you want to add a new dataset, model backend, or visualization utility, open an issue or fork this repo!

+If you find any bug in the code, please report to jh7454@nyu.edu

 ## 📖 Citation
 If you found this code/work to be useful in your own research, please considering citing the following:
 ```bibtex